John Raymond Evelyn Stansfeld: Early life

 Stansfeld was born on 20 April 1880.
 He was the youngest child and only son of John Birkbeck Evelyn Stansfeld (1846–1911), Rector of Preston, and his wife Marie Agnes Barrenger.
 John Snr was the son of Rev. John Stansfield (1814–61), Vicar of Coniston Cold.
 His cousin, was John Stansfeld (1840–1928) of Field House, Sowerby, and Dunninald Castle, Montrose.
-He was a descendant of the Stansfeld family of Stansfield and Sowerby, Yorkshire, and a distant cousin of William Crompton-Stansfield, Sir James Stansfeld, James Rawdon Stansfeld and Thomas Wolryche Stansfeld.
+He was a descendant of the Stansfeld family of Stansfield and Sowerby, Yorkshire, and a distant cousin of William Crompton-Stansfield, Sir James Stansfeld, Hamer Stansfeld, James Rawdon Stansfeld and Thomas Wolryche Stansfeld.

 Stansfeld was educated at Uppingham School where in 1896 he was awarded the school's Silver Medal for winning the annual boxing competition; the school magazine described him as an "all round athlete of the highest possible promise".

 Military career

-Stansfeld entered the Royal Military Academy Sandhurst after successfully passing the infantry Competitive Examination in 1898.
+Stansfeld entered the Royal Military College, Sandhurst, after successfully passing the infantry competitive examination in 1898.
 At Sandhurst he won the heavyweight boxing championship and captained the football team; he passed out in June 1899 having been awarded the Sword of Honour.
-Four months later he was gazetted into the 2nd Battalion, Gordon Highlanders as 2nd Lieutenant succeeding Matthew Fontaine Maury Meiklejohn.
-He received orders to immediately join the battalion in the Boer War in South Africa who were then at the front in Natal.
+Four months later he was gazetted into the 2nd Battalion, Gordon Highlanders as a second lieutenant, succeeding Maury Meiklejohn.
+He received orders to immediately join the battalion, then fighting in the Second Boer War in South Africa who were then at the front in Natal.

-He served in the Boer War in South Africa (1899–1902), and was present at the Relief of Ladysmith, Colneso, Tugela Heights, and the Battle of Spion Kop.
+He served in the war in South Africa (1899–1902), and was present at the Relief of Ladysmith, Colneso, Tugela Heights, and the Battle of Spion Kop.
 At Spion Kop, he helped wounded soldiers while under fire, for which he was appointed a Companion of the Distinguished Service Order (DSO) in 1900.
 He was also twice mentioned in despatches (1901).
 He received the Queen's medal with six clasps and the King's medal with two clasps.
-Stansfeld later served in India and Egypt (1910–14), at Sialkot, Peshawar, Calcutta and Cawnpore, and participated in the Delhi Durbar (1911), before returning to Europe in 1914.
+Stansfeld, promoted to captain, dated 30 May 1904, later served in India and Egypt (1910–14), at Sialkot, Peshawar, Calcutta and Cawnpore, and participated in the Delhi Durbar (1911), and was made an adjutant in January 1912, before returning to Europe in 1914.

 He was mentioned in dispatches three times during the Boer War.